rmetzler/bliki/wiki/gossamer/index.md

 message, to allow the intended recipient to identify the sender.

 **TODO**: sign-then-encrypt, or encrypt-then-sign?
-If sign-then-encrypt, are private messages exempted from the "drop broken messages" rule above?
+If sign-then-encrypt, are private messages exempted from the “drop broken messages” rule above?

 ## Following Users